 One of the best ways to control your sugar intake is to prepare your food from scratch.
-Then you know exactly what’s in it.
+That way, you know exactly what’s in it.
 But let’s be practical.
 Most of us can’t always make our own bread, yogurt, cereal or other common staples, so we purchase some (hopefully minimally) processed foods.
-How do you gage whether a processed food has too much sugar in it?
+How do you evaluate whether a processed food has too much sugar in it?

 When you buy a processed food item, simply look at the label for the grams of sugar the food contains.
 This amount represents both added and naturally occurring sugar, so also look at how early on a sugar appears in the list of ingredients.
 Ingredients are listed in order of quantity included, with the ingredient of the greatest quantity listed first.
 When a sugar is listed as an ingredient, it is the added sugar in your food.

 In addition, get to know the names of various added sugars; they may not be so recognizable as being a sugar.
 For example, not everyone knows that dextrose or maltose is an added sugar.
 The American Heart Association’s Sugar 101 web page provides a handy list of names for various sugars.

 You can also try substituting sugars with natural alternatives, like honey or syrup.
 Although honey is mostly sugar, it has more nutritional value and takes more effort for the body to break it down, as Keith Kantor, PhD, a nutritionist, explains to Huffington Post.
 Similarly, maple syrup has greater nutritional value than table sugar, containing trace minerals that play a number of important roles in the health of your body.
 Another popular sugar substitute is stevia.
 Stevia is derived from the leaves of Stevia rebaudiana, an herb in the Chrysanthemum family.